cryptsetup-luksChangeKey(8) — Linux manual page

 still a free key-slot, then the new passphrase will be put into a

-is purged.
-If there is no free key-slot, then the key-slot with
+purged.
+If there is no free key-slot, then the key-slot with the

-this operation can cause the overwrite to fail after the old
+operation can cause the overwrite to fail after the old passphrase

-passphrase has been wiped and make the LUKS container
+has been wiped and make the LUKS container inaccessible.
+LUKS2

-format that supports per-keyslot parameters.
-For LUKS1, PBKDF
+that supports per-keyslot parameters.
+For LUKS1, PBKDF type and

 <options> can be [--key-file, --keyfile-offset, --keyfile-size,